kalessil/phpinspectionsea/docs/getting-started.md

 ## Initial configuration

-If you just started using the analyzer, it worth following those steps:
+If you just started using the analyzer, it is worth following those steps:
 * Right click on root folder, click "Inspect code" or "Analyze"->"Inspect code";
 * Exclude all third-party components (e.g. vendor folder);
 * Click "Ok" and wait for analysis completion;
 * Review reported issues and decide if you want to deactivate some of them;
-* It also worth reviewing entries reported in the "Probable Bugs" group at first place;
+* It is also worth reviewing entries reported in the "Probable Bugs" group at first place;

 You can activate disabled inspections later in IDE settings.
-Also some inspections have own settings and perhaps you would want to review them before deactivating anything.
+Also some inspections have own settings, and perhaps you would want to review them before deactivating anything.

 ## Automatic fixes for found issues

-Most of inspections has so called Quick-Fixes fixing the reported issues.
+Most of the inspections has so called Quick-Fixes fixing the reported issues.
 They are applicable in 2 ways:
 * from inspection results (button with action title)
 * from a bulb appearing when you placing the cursor on a reported code fragment (code is grayed out, colored and etc.);